If you are getting your teeth straightened with Invisalign, sensitive teeth may be an issue for you. Don't worry you're not alone.

-Although some Invisalign teeth sensitivity is normal, if you are in extreme pain then consult your Invisalign doctor right away.
+Although some Invisalign teeth sensitivity is normal, if you are in extreme pain then consult your Invisalign dentist right away.
 Keep in mind that it does take time to get used to wearing aligners, and they won't be completely pain-free.

 How long does Invisalign teeth sensitivity last?

 When you first start your Invisalign treatment, there is a high likelihood that your teeth will feel sore and sensitive.
 Many people find that the pain and discomfort or teeth sensitivity only lasts for the first few weeks while their teeth and mouth adjust to treatment.

 However, everyone is different and you might find you have sore teeth from Invisalign aligners throughout your treatment, or not at all.
 Some people claim to have mildly sensitive teeth once they have completed their treatment and have stopped wearing their aligners.